DennwsLee/ARENA/README.md

 * Applying RLHF to autoregressive transformers like the ones you built in the previous chapter

 Additionally, the later exercise sets include a lot of suggested bonus material / further exploration once you've finished, including suggested papers to read and replicate.

+# Summary

+The ARENA 3.0 program is a comprehensive curriculum covering key areas in machine learning and AI, structured into three main chapters:

+1. **Fundamentals**: This chapter provides a solid foundation in essential concepts and techniques, including:
+   - Building custom convolution functions
+   - Implementing and fine-tuning Residual Neural Networks
+   - Hyperparameter optimization with Weights and Biases
+   - Implementing backpropagation from scratch
+   - Creating GANs and VAEs for image generation

+2. **Transformer Interpretability**: This chapter delves into transformers and mechanistic interpretability, featuring:
+   - Building transformers from scratch
+   - Using TransformerLens to analyze model behavior
+   - Exploring circuits in language models
+   - Investigating superposition in neural networks
+   - Applying steering vectors to control model outputs

+3. **Reinforcement Learning**: The final chapter covers RL fundamentals and practical implementations:
+   - Solving multi-armed bandit problems
+   - Implementing Deep Q-Networks (DQN) and Proximal Policy Optimization (PPO)
+   - Applying Reinforcement Learning from Human Feedback (RLHF) to transformer models

+Each chapter includes hands-on exercises, optional extensions, and suggestions for further exploration, catering to a range of interests and skill levels in AI and machine learning.